Allergan sues Pfizer over costs of opioid litigation

 Opioids were involved in more than 42,000 overdose deaths in 2016, according to the U.S. Centers for Disease Control and Prevention.

-Drugmakers including Allergan, Purdue Pharma LP and Endo International Plc (ENDP.O) are facing a wave of lawsuits by state and local governments accusing them of pushing addictive painkillers through deceptive marketing.
+Drugmakers including Allergan, Purdue Pharma LP and Endo International Plc are facing a wave of lawsuits by state and local governments accusing them of pushing addictive painkillers through deceptive marketing.

 At least 1,021 lawsuits are consolidated before U.S. District Judge Dan Polster in Cleveland, who has scheduled the first trial for March.